 We work closely with sleep specialists and offer an at-home test that is easy to use.
 We then share data with the appropriate sleep doctor for evaluation and to receive a recommendation for treatment.

 How Does a Dentist Treat Sleep Apnea?

-But correcting these problems can often be accomplished easily at Dr. Katie To Family & Cosmetic Dentistry, without the need for such complicated steps.
-We can create a simple dental mouthpiece that allows the patient to breathe more easily so they can get a good night’s sleep.
+At Dr. Katie To, Center for Integrative Wellness and Cosmetic Dentistry, Dr. Katie understands that some people have difficulty using the CPAP device.
+Dr. Katie can address most sleep apnea situations by creating a simple dental appliance that allows the patient to breathe more easily so they can get a good night’s sleep.

 Dangers of Sleep Apnea